Regina Travel Guide

 Victoria Park, Regina. © Ccyyrree

-Regina may have more open space per person than any other Canadian city, making it a popular choice for outdoor enthusiasts interested in biking, cross-country skiing, and long walks.
+In fact, Regina may have more open space per person than any other Canadian city, making it a popular choice for outdoor enthusiasts interested in biking, cross-country skiing and long walks.
 The Wascana Lake occupies the centre and is perfect for boating in summer and skating in winter.

 Become our Regina Travel Expert